Punkspawn/NVM-AquaFeed-Platform/02_Software_Design/PLC/02_Structures/ST_Device.md

 # Purpose

-Represents a physical or logical device used in the AquaFeed Platform.
+Represents a physical device within the AquaFeed Platform.

-Every controllable equipment shall be represented using this structure.
+Every controllable equipment in the system shall be represented by one instance of this structure.

 ---